AliminIvan/AliminIvan/README.md

 </h1>
 </div>

 ### I am a Java Developer.
-I've been studying java last 3 years.
-Here I post my projects that I create during the learning process.
+Here I post my projects that I create in the process of studying different technologies.
 ### Contact me:
 <div id="badges">
   <a href="https://www.linkedin.com/in/ivan-alimin/">